Chart Color Schemes

 Educational outcomes in Gympie - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.6%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.0%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.6%).
-Trade and technical skills are prominent, with 40.0% of residents aged 15+ holding vocational credentials - advanced diplomas (9.2%) and certificates (30.8%).
+Vocational credentials are prevalent, with 40.0% of residents aged 15+ holding such qualifications, including advanced diplomas (9.2%) and certificates (30.8%).
+Educational participation is high, with 26.5% currently enrolled in formal education, comprising 9.2% in primary, 9.2% in secondary, and 2.7% in tertiary education.

 Frequently Asked Questions - Education